srijan14/Machine-Translation-Models-And-Data/README.md

 **References**

-1. Testing data for calculcation bleu score has been taken from this [repo](https://github.com/joshua-decoder/indian-parallel-corpora)
+1. Testing data for calculcating bleu score has been taken from this [repo](https://github.com/joshua-decoder/indian-parallel-corpora)